Hayate Matsuda

-Hayate Matsuda (松田 隼風, Matsuda Hayate) is a Japanese footballer currently playing as a defender for Mito HollyHock.
+Hayate Matsuda (松田 隼風, Matsuda Hayate) is a Japanese footballer who plays as a left-back for Hannover 96.

 Club career

 In September 2021, Matsuda was announced as a designated special player for J2 League side Mito HollyHock.

+On 8 June 2023, Matsuda was announced at Hannover 96 II on loan.
+He transferred to Hannover permanently ahead of the 2025–26 season and was promoted to the first team after having trained with them occasionally during the previous season.

 International career

 In April 2022, Matsuda was called up to the Japan national under-19 football team for the first time.

+Matsuda was called up to the Japan U-20 squad for the 2023 FIFA U-20 World Cup.